geoffreylewis/online_registration_form/README.md

 ## Additional Notes

 * All of the code has been successfully run through the W3C HTML/CSS validators; there are no errors.
-There is 1 warning for the HTML concerning the lack of a heading for the "home" section, but adding one would not correctly mimic the provided mockup.
 * I didn't add all 50 states to the select dropdown menu on purpose.
-* Occasionally, I notice that the layout at screen size 768px skews to the left or right for no apparent reason.
-I have refreshed the page multiple times and tried different browsers when it happens, but it still is off-center; then, five minutes later, it centers itself and appears normally again.
-Some random bug, I guess?
+* The rubric for this project says the name attributes for the checkboxes should be identical, but that wouldn't let you select more than one at the same time (which I thought was the point); I left the name attributes unique instead, but I can change it if necessary.

 ## Author(s)